 This will affect people who currently have their Housing Benefit paid directly to their landlords.

-Click onto the Gov.uk website to find out more information on benefits and what you are entitled to.
+Visit Gov.uk to find out more about benefits and what you are entitled to.